 - Praise: “I understand you worked very hard to coordinate the logistics.
 I congratulate you for doing a remarkable job leading the committee and for your enthusiasm.
 Thank you for a job well done.”

 In the above example, the praise is substantial and obscures the criticism.
-Surya may neglect the criticism since the criticism is insignificant— therefore, lost—when sandwiched between “heavy layers of praise.”
+Sarah may neglect the criticism since the criticism is insignificant—therefore, lost—when sandwiched between “heavy layers of praise.”

 Common Mistake 2: Praise is trivial or just-for-sake and serves no function